MadamePresident/EE477/README.md

 	This package takes a string of input from the user and counts how many words it contains.
 This is useful for determining a word count.
 It could be especially useful in the case of long papers with word limits or requirements.

 ## Requirements
-	This will work on Linux Ubuntu Bionic64 bit with ROS Melodic Morenia.
+	This will work on Linux Ubuntu Bionic 64 bit with ROS Melodic Morenia.
 This can be run on any operating system by using a virtual machine equipted with the above.
 Python is the coding language.

 ## Installation and Configuration
 	Install package by cloning or forking from GitHub to your own repository.
 Change package names to reflect your own.
-In the text files within each package, change the import "from" to reflect your own package name.
+In the text files within each package, change the import "from" to reflect your own package name instead of "from my_services".

 ## Getting Started
 	To use the package, navigate to the directory containing your "my_services" and launch using the command "roslaunch my_services my_services.launch input:="some string of words to be counted".
 This will launch the package through its launch file and display a summary of the package, then display your string and how many words it contains.
 To stop execution, press "CTRL+C" on the keypad.